EskiMojo14/history-adapter/README.md

 console.log(undoneState.present); // [{ id: 1, title: "Dune" }]
 ```

-If passed an immer draft, they'll act mutably, otherwise they'll act immutably and return a new state.
+Just like undoable functions, `undo` and `redo` will act mutably when passed an immer draft and immutably otherwise.

 ## Redux helper methods